 I called my dad and tried to convince him that he needed to get on a flight and come try juicing.
 My argument was, if all of these doctors are mixing medications with serious side effects together to hopefully, maybe, produce some sort of result, then why not at least attempt an alternative that had no real risks?
 He was willing to try.
 The real concern was traveling with his limited mobility.

 TRIP TO JUICE

 On the arm of his large suede jacket, there were spots of blood.
 He had a paper towel with dried blood on it, showing out of the wrist of the jacket.
-He told me that while he was on the plane he had to use the bathroom, and while he was able to make it to the bathroom, when it came time to raise off of the seat, he couldn’t.
+He told me that while he was on the plane he had to use the bathroom, and while he was able to make it to the bathroom when it came time to raise off of the seat, he couldn’t.
 Embarrassed but stuck, he had to ask someone to help him.
-If that weren’t enough, the man who helped him didn’t grab him by the hand, instead, he grabbed him by the forearm and as he did so, my dad’s paper thin skin was peeled down as the man’s hand slid down his arm.
+If that weren’t enough, the man who helped him didn’t grab him by the hand, instead, he grabbed him by the forearm and as he did so, my dad’s paper-thin skin was peeled down as the man’s hand slid down his arm.
 The top layer of skin on his forearm and bicep was literally peeled down and he was still bleeding.
-The flight attendants almost didn’t let him continue onto the next flight after the lay over because of his wounds.
-His trip down was even worse that I could have imagined.
+The flight attendants almost didn’t let him continue onto the next flight after the layover because of his wounds.
+His trip down was even worse than I could have imagined.

 When dad got to our apartment he showed us his arm and I nearly fainted.
 Had Sami not been there to help bandage him I don’t know what would have happened.
 My head was spinning.